10 Most Harmful Chemicals We Are Exposed to in Our Homes

-Our everyday lives are exposed to many man-made chemicals in different forms, from household cleaners to food packages, cosmetics to personal care products.
+Our everyday lives are exposed to many artificial chemicals in different forms, from household cleaners to food packages, cosmetics to personal care products.
 These chemicals are even present in our food and water.
-All these chemicals are available throughout our homes and can harm our health and can potentially interfere with our children’s physical and mental development.
+All these chemicals are available throughout our homes and can harm our health and potentially interfere with our children's physical and mental development.

 Harmful Chemicals and Children

 Parents face a lot of challenges to protect kids from exposure to toxic chemicals in their home environment.
 The most vulnerable are unborn babies.
 The placenta does not block as many chemicals as doctors assume.
 Artificial environmental substances can alter fetal development and can be harmful at low dosages ordinarily ingested or absorbed.

 In one research, 287 chemicals detected in umbilical cord blood, 180 cause cancer in humans or animals, 217 are toxic to the brain and nervous system, and 208 cause birth defects or abnormal development in animal tests.